cgaskill/levelsix/README.md

-# Level Six - DND
+# Level Six

-This is a pet project to keep track of my character information as well as a spell cheat sheet.
+This is a pet project to test different technologies

 ## License